kburchfiel/cpp_world_clock_2025/README.md

 ## Compilation instructions

-To compile the program, you can use CMake with the included CMakeLists.txt file.
-Simply create a build folder within your project's root folder; navigate to that folder within your terminal; and run:

-`cmake ..`

-`cmake --build .` (Don't forget the period at the end!)

-Alternatively, you can create an executable using a compiler of your choice.
-For instance, to compile the program with g++, navigate to the project's root folder, make a build directory, and then run:

-`g++ cpp_world_clock.cpp -std=c++23 -o build/cwc25`

-The Clang command is almost identical:

-`clang++ cpp_world_clock.cpp -std=c++23 -o build/cwc25`
+### Linux

+To compile the source code, simply navigate to the project's build/ folder within your terminal and run gpp_build_script.sh, which will create an executable version of cpp_world_clock.cpp using g++ with the C++26 standard (which is needed for the `runtime_format()` function to work).

 (Note: the code expects the executable to be located in a /build subfolder and **not** the project's root folder.)

+### Windows
+[To come]

-As noted earlier, I was able to compile it on Linux and Windows, but not MacOS.
-I might try using CMake to cross-compile it for MacOS within Linux at some point.
+As noted earlier, I was not able to compile this program on MacOS, as the compiler on the laptop I was using didn't appear to support the `zoned_time()` function.